 Collagen Cross-Linking using Riboflavin and UVA exposure

-Collagen Cross-Linking is used to stabilize a weakened cornea due to a keratoconus or keratectasia.
+For stabilization of a weakened cornea due to a keratoconus or keratectasia

 So far, treatment methods such as rigid contact lens or intracorneal ring segments aimed only at the correction of the refractive error without any effect on the progression of the disease.
 It is estimated that eventually about 20% of keratoconus patients require surgical intervention (corneal transplant) to restore corneal anatomy and eyesight.

 The actual cause of keratoconus is not yet known, but there have been studies to suggest a genetic and inherited link to the disease.

 Corneal ectasia (also called "keratectasia") is a rare but serious complication of LASIK surgery.
 If the laser removes too much tissue during LASIK or the flap is cut too deep, the structure of the cornea can be weakened.
 This weakening can cause the cornea to bulge forward causing an increasing astigmatism and distorted vision.

 Why collagen cross-linking?

 Collagen cross-linking is a treatment approach based on photo-chemical reactions within the corneal tissue.
 It uses a photosensitizing agent, riboflavin (vitamin B2), and ultraviolet light (UVA) exposure which leads to an increased formation of bonds between collagen molecules ("collagen cross-linking").